richard-viney/lightstreamer/README.md

   queue.push item_data
 end

-# Start streaming data for the subscription
+# Start streaming data for the subscription and request an initial snapshot
-subscription.start
+subscription.start snapshot: true

 # Loop printing out new data as soon as it becomes available on the queue
 loop do